 August 16: In San Francisco, several filmmakers, including Bruce Conner, Ben Van Meter, Robert Nelson and Emory Menefee, meet at the Haight movie theater — commonly called “The Straight” — to discuss starting a film distribution cooperative.
 This is to become the Canyon Cinema Cooperative.

-(S.M. acknowledges that there’s a discrepancy regarding this specific date.
+S.M. acknowledges that there’s a discrepancy regarding this specific date.
 Canyon originally printed in its Cinemanews magazine that the meeting took place on Aug.
 14, but an interview with Bruce Conner places the date on Aug.
-16.)
-(D.C. just says that Canyon Cinema Co-op is born.)
+16.

 September 15: Andy Warhol premieres The Chelsea Girls for a one-week run in New York City.
 The film is 8 hours long, but projected simultaneously on two screens for 4 hours.